Student Code of Ethics

 Do not post posters where it is forbidden

-For any display on the walls of a university establishment requires prior agreement and some places are prohibited display.
+For any display on the walls of the office and development center requires prior agreement and some places are prohibited display.
 Students have a duty to respect that.

 Use of computer tools and laboratories appropriately

-Students, in their curriculum, are often brought to use the computer equipment of the university and sometimes, depending on the curriculum, the laboratory equipment.
-When using these materials, there may be excesses, such as illegally downloading a movie, music from a university computer, hacking someone’s account, and so on.
-Students must sign a charter and commit to respecting it in order to use computer equipment or the laboratory.
+There will be times when students are brought in to use the computer equipment of the development center and sometimes, depending on the curriculum, the shop equipment.
+When using these materials, there may be excesses, such as illegally downloading a movie, music from a company computer, hacking someone’s account, and so on.
+Students must sign a charter and commit to respecting it in order to use computer equipment or the shop.
 By this charter the student agrees to have a correct and ethical use of tools available.

 New York University, Code of ethical conduct, available on https://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/code-of-ethical-conduct.html

 Indian Institute of Science, Students code of conduct, available on

 University of Ontario, Student code of ethics, available on http://www.engineering.uoit.ca/undergraduate/student-support-services/student-policies/student-code-of-ethics.php

 University of Sydney, Code of conducts for student, available on http://sydney.edu.au/policies/showdoc.aspx?recnum=PDOC2011%2F215&RendNum=0